 When an occurrence happens, it’s on you to notify your insurer by filing a claim.

 Your insurer will help you with the occurrence up to your limit of liability, which is a number you chose when buying a policy that represents the max amount they’ll pay in case something bad happens.
 Anything above the limit falls on you.
-So say you have $100K in personal liability but you’re being sued for $500K, you’ll have to cover that gap.
+So say you have $100K in your personal liability renters insurance but you’re being sued for $500K, you’ll have to cover that gap.

 Examples of common occurrences: